 Acupuncture originated in China over 3,000 years ago and is one of the oldest systems of healing in the world.
-It forms one of modalities of Traditional Chinese Medicine, along with Chinese Herbal Medicine, Qi Gong and Guisha.
+It forms one of modalities of Traditional Chinese Medicine, along with Chinese Herbal Medicine, Chinese Nutrition and Energetics, Qi Gong and Guisha.

 What happens during a session?

 During the initial consultation, a full medical history is taken, including observation of the tongue and pulse.
 This allows a diagnosis to be made before deciding on the right treatment plan for your specific needs.